ThrisheiyanUK/Sentiment-Analysis-with-AWS-Lambda-and-Comprehend-Public/README.md

 - Reviews are processed sequentially; consider batching or multiprocessing for high-volume workloads.
 - Only CSV files with valid UTF-8 encoding are supported.

-This repository provides a scalable and automated solution for sentiment analysis using AWS services
+This repository provides a scalable and automated solution for sentiment analysis using AWS services.